D7ry/cs184-proj-writeup/proj1/writeup.md

 #### Impl: Bilinear Interpolation

-As discussed above, bilinear interpolation samples the four points closest to the UV coordinate, and then blends the colors of the four points together through lerping.
+As discussed above, bilinear interpolation samples the four points closest to the UV coordinate and then blends the colors of the four points through lerping.

 ```cpp
 Color Texture::sample_bilinear(Vector2D uv, int level) {